Recipe | Chinese braised pig cheeks

 - Mix together the spices, soy sauce, honey, oil and vinegar, and toss through the cheeks along with the ginger, chillies, and a good pinch of salt.
 Leave for as long as you can.

-- Preheat the oven to 170C.
+– Preheat the oven to 170C.
 Shake excess marinade from the meat and brown in a large saucepan or saute pan.
-Tip in the marinade, simmer for a couple of minutes, and bung in the oven for an hour and a half.
+Tip in the marinade and the stock, bring to a boil and simmer for a couple of minutes, then bung in the oven for an hour and a half.
 Remove and simmer to reduce for half an hour.

 - Serve with steamed rice and something green.